 - Food and drinks are widely available so there is no need to pre-pack.

-- Shower facilities can be found across the par, so bring a change a clothes along.
+- Shower facilities can be found across the par, so bring a change of clothes along.

-- Take a train to Bedok MRT (EW5, East West Line) and board the bus service 401 from the bus interchange.
-Please note that this bus service is only available on Saturdays, 2.00pm to 10.00pm and Sundays 10.00am to 08.00pm.
+- Take a train to Bedok MRT (EW5, East-West Line) and board the bus service 401 from the bus interchange.
+Please note that this bus service is only available on Saturdays from 2 pm to 10 pm and Sundays from 10 am to 8 pm.

 Dempsey/Tanglin – Huber’s Bistro